If you are being hurt, threatened or stalked, try to talk with a domestic violence program. The National Domestic Violence Hotline is 1-800-799-SAFE.

 Regulations of executive branch agencies are issued by authority of statutes.
 Like legislation and the Constitution, regulations are a source of primary law in Washington State.
 The WAC codifies the regulations and arranges them by subject or agency.

-Tips on how to represent yourself and prepare for a court appearance. #3210EN
+Tips on how to prepare for and how to conduct yourself at trial. #3210EN

 How to Find a Lawyer & Other Legal Resources in Washington State